Administrator Operations Guide

 Using the Makefile

-# Push template only
+# Push a single template

 make push-template-user-defined-web

-# Full deployment without cache
+# Full deployment without cache (clean image build)

 Template Configuration